Vladimir-csp/uwsm/README.md

 # Universal Wayland Session Manager

-This is an experiment in creating a versatile tool for launching any standalone Wayland WM with environment management and systemd integration.
+Experimental tool that wraps any standalone Wayland WM into a set of systemd units to provide graphical user session with environment management, XDG autostart support, clean shutdown.

 WIP.
 Use at your onw risk.
 Breaking changes are being introduced.
 See commit messages.

 ## Concepts and features

-- Can select from `wayland-sessions` desktop entries
+- Can select from `wayland-sessions` desktop entries (requires python-xdg and whiptail)
 - Can run with any provided WM command line
 - WM-specific behavior can be added by plugins
     - currently supported: sway, wayfire, labwc
 - Maximum use of systemd units and dependencies for startup, operation, and shutdown
+    - binds to basic structure of `graphical-session-pre.target`, `graphical-session.target`, `xdg-desktop-autostart.target`
+    - add custom slices `app-graphical.slice`, `background-graphical.slice`, `session-graphical.slice` to put apps in and terminate them cleanly
 - Systemd units are treated with hierarchy and universality in mind:
     - use specifiers
     - named from common to specific: `wayland-${category}@${wm}.${unit_type}`